kristoferlund/ic-siws/README.md

 ![Sign in with Solana for the Internet Computer](/media/header.png)

-`ic-siws` is a project that enables Solana wallet-based authentication for applications on the [Internet Computer](https://internetcomputer.org) (IC) platform.
+`ic-siws` is a project that enables Solana wallet-based authentication for applications on ICP, [The Internet Computer](https://internetcomputer.org).
 The goal of the project is to enhance the interoperability between Solana and the Internet Computer platform, enabling developers to build applications that leverage the strengths of both platforms.

 ## Also available